Google Search Essentials give the basics of what your content needs to earn more visibility on search results.

 Google does not allow all this kind of manipulation and advises site owners to remove any hidden content or links that are discovered on their websites.

-However, there are many dynamic web design elements that show and hide content to improve user experience, and these elements don’t violate Google’s policy:
+However, there are many dynamic web design elements that show and hide content to improve user experience, and they don’t violate Google’s policy:

 Keyword stuffing is the practice of cramming a page with as many keywords as possible, in an effort to increase its search rankings.

-This often involves repeating the same term or phrase over and over again or using irrelevant words just to get more keywords on the page.
+This often involves repeating the same term or phrase over and over again or using irrelevant words just to manipulate rankings.

 Link spam is typically low-quality links that are included in someone’s content in an attempt to game the system and improve their search engine rankings.

 In other words, this is a form of black hat SEO.
-And just like all other forms of black hat SEO, it’s not something that you should be involved in.
+And it’s something that you should not be involved in.